plerpsandplerps/Sprouting-Tales/_drafts/Discoveries.md

 ---

-Fires burn across the World Tree and leave the World in disarray.
-The World rearranges itself as its branches crumble to ash and the Inferno creates new divides.
+Fires spread throughout the World Tree and leave the World in disarray.
 Adventurers are continuously discovering and exploring this world.

 A **Discovery** is a card type used to create Challenges, advance Adventurers, and shape the World Tree.